Internet Accuracy ProjectInternet Accuracy Project

 FORMALLY - officially; in a polite, mannered fashion

-The Governor formally signed into law a new ordinance that imposes the death penalty on jaywalking.
+The Governor formally signed into law a new ordinance on jaywalking.

 FORMERLY - previously; in the past